Skip to main content

 Total Carbs - (Polyols/ Erythritol/ Xylitol) = Net Carbs

-Step 3: Check Against a Conservative Net Carb Daily Limit
+Step 3: Check Against a Conservative Net Carb Snack Limit

-Going by the net carb limit of 5.0g Morgan would only be able to eat one of the above bars per day.
+Going by the conservative net carb limit of 5.0g, Morgan would only be able to eat one of the above bars per day.

 Keeping your net carbs low is crucial to staying in ketosis.
-Consuming too many net carbs will lower your blood ketones below 0.5 mmol/l compromising your fat loss results.
-Ketones keep your appetite low and therefore allow you to consume fewer calories throughout the day.
+Consuming too many net carbs in one sitting will lower your blood ketones below 0.5 mmol/l, compromising your fat loss results.
+Ketones keep your appetite low and therefore help you to consume fewer calories throughout the day without trying.
 This is what helps you to lose fat over time.

-One final note on the daily net carb limit of 5.0g: It's a good place to start because we've set it to be conservative to work for most people.
+One final note on the conservative net carb limit of 5.0g: It's a good place to start because we've set it to be conservative to work for most people.
 But it is not personalised.
-Depending on the person, the daily limit may be above or below this number.
+Depending on the person, the limit for snacks may be above or below this number.

 Actionable Takeaways